Hostile Takeover

 Wings folded under all the weight of a disassembly drone.
 Metal feathers crumpled.
 The shine was scuffed off her chassis, her suit ripped, and there was grime in her hair, now.

 Embarrassing performance, all around.
-Earlier, deep in the moment, especially when distracted by the clarity of hunting mode, J had missed it.
+Earlier, deep in the moment, especially when distracted by the clarity of active hunting routines, J had missed it.
 But now, in retrospect?
 When she had literally eaten dirt?

-A worker drone had fought J in close corners and survived – forced her to disengage, even!
-A worker drone had knocked J to the ground, and could have sent her offline, if not for N’s intervention – N!
-And now, she’d failed to maneuver around a mere piece of airborne debris – she couldn’t even land with grace.
+A worker drone had fought J in close corners and survived — forced her to disengage, even!
+A worker drone had knocked J to the ground, and could have sent the captain offline, if not for N’s intervention — N!
+And now, J had failed to maneuver around a mere piece of airborne debris — she couldn’t even land with grace.

 It was as simple as it was undeniable.
 J wasn’t as fast as she should be.
 Her lunges, her flight, her healing — it was all executing, but it was all insufficient.

-J fought Uzi, then the Absolute Solver, and then Doll, with only the briefest respites in between.
+J fought Uzi, then Solver-possessed V, and then Doll, with only the briefest respites in between.

-Hopefully Uzi could hold her own that long.
-If she couldn’t… the correct end to that line of thought was “she’s worthless anyway”.
+J would endure.
+Uzi needs to hold her own until her acting captain was back in the clear.
+If she couldn’t… the correct end to that line of thought was she was worthless anyway.
 And yet, it didn’t end that way.

 Between her tactical ejection of Uzi and her chaotic maneuvers, J had landed further down the furrow.
 Twenty meters from the spire, she estimated.
 Over there, she didn’t see any drone standing — not a good sign.
 Still, priorities.